logancammish/logancammish/README.md

-I  use Rust and Lua.
+I  use Rust and Lua and I'm currently learning ReactJS

 Other projects: https://github.com/glorpglob